Click on the dropdown button to translate.

 THE LAW OF SACRIFICES - NOT REQUIRED FOR NEW CONVERTS

 Paul returned to Jerusalem at the end of his third missionary journey.
 This was more than 20 years AFTER the Damascus road vision.
 Paul had already written his letters to the Galatians, Thessalonians and Corinthians.
 James - the head of the Jerusalem Council - encouraged Paul to pay for the purification sacrifices for four men, and to be “purified with them.”
-This he did because there were many new converts from among the Jews and they were “all zealous for the law” (Acts 21:20).
-He felt that Paul needed to demonstrate his continuing obedience of the law.
+This he did because there were many new converts from among the Jews, and they were “all zealous for the law” (Acts 21:20).
+James felt that Paul needed to demonstrate his continuing obedience of the law.

-Paul had apparently taken a Nazarite vow some weeks before Pentecost, as he journeyed towards Jerusalem, so it seems he had much the same agenda in mind.
+Paul had apparently taken a Nazarite vow some weeks before Pentecost, as he journeyed towards Jerusalem, so it seems he had much the same idea in mind.
 Acts 18:18 says that he cut off his hair.

 NOTE: Hair was shaved at least 30 days before final purification (The Jewish Encyclopedia).

 James encouraged Paul to participate in the purification sacrifices, but stated specifically that “no such thing” was to be observed by “the Gentiles who believe” (Acts 21:25).
 Here we have evidence that purification at the Temple, along with circumcision and the law of sacrifices was NOT something expected of Gentile converts.
-No uncircumcised man could have been “purified” at the Temple anyway - not “according to the law.”
-He would have been executed if he tried to enter the Temple court.

 I do not believe that Paul’s actions demonstrate his belief that sacrifices were still necessary under the “new covenant.”
 Rather Paul wrote, “to the Jews I became as a Jew, that I might win Jews; to those who are under the law, as under the law, that I might win those who are under the law;” (1Cor.
 9:20).
-He did not consider himself “under the law” but rather as one “led of the Spirit” (Gal 5:18).
-He sought an opportunity to preach to Jews, and knew they would not listen to one they viewed as “cut off” because he had failed to observe the law of sacrifices.

 A NEW COVENANT

-We must understand that there really is a New Covenant.
-The Sinai Covenant was rendered “obsolete” by the death of “the husband” of that covenant.
-(See our study “Two Covenants.”)
 Under the New Covenant, the priesthood has been changed - from exclusively Aaronic, to Melchizedek - the priesthood of “the firstborn” (which will finally include all those from the first resurrection).
-The ministry has been moved to the “true Tabernacle, which is heaven itself,” until the end of this age.
+The ministry of the priesthood has been moved to the “true Tabernacle, which is heaven itself,” until the end of this age.
 The One true “blood sacrifice” has been offered - “once for all” - rendering any other blood offerings unnecessary, and perhaps even offensive to God.
+See our study: “The END of Sacrifices.”

 The prophet Jeremiah saw a day when the Ark of the Covenant will not be remembered or brought to mind.
 No one will need to consult the rules.
 The Ten Commandments will not be posted on a wall inside the New Jerusalem, because His law will be written in the hearts of His redeemed.
 We pray for that day!

-Jeremiah 3:16-17 “‘And,’ says ADONAI, ‘in those days, when your numbers have increased in the land, people will no longer talk about the ark for the covenant of ADONAIthey won’t think about it, they won’t miss it, and they won’t make another one.
+Jeremiah 3:16-17 “‘And,’ says ADONAI, ‘in those days, when your numbers have increased in the land, people will no longer talk about the ark for the covenant of ADONAI – they won’t think about it, they won’t miss it, and they won’t make another one.

 When that time comes, they will call Yerushalayim the throne of ADONAI.
 All the nations will be gathered there to the name of ADONAI, to Yerushalayim.
-No longer will they live according to their stubbornly evil hearts’” (The Complete Jewish Bible).
+No longer will they live according to their stubbornly evil hearts.’”
+The Complete Jewish Bible

 Jeremiah 31:33 “But this is the covenant that I will make with the house of Israel after those days, says the LORD: I will put my law within them, and I will write it on their hearts; and I will be their God, and they shall be my people.”
-(NRS)
+NRS

 We pray this study will prove a blessing.